zemclauchlan/Holocron/WebDev/2-Digital-Applications/_topics/_presentations/presentationWeek01.md

 Many will be smaller modules of functionality, like a shopping list, resume builder etc.

 ---
+# Holocron

+- Source of Truth!
+- Subject Content will be published here.
+- Regularly receive updates.
+- Obsidian (preferred) or Github

+---
 # Slides

 - This file (and other 'presentation' files) can be opened as Slides in Obsidian.